Color Wheel

 • Tends to create high contrast while retaining saturation.

-• Gives a bright and lively appearance.
+• It also gives a bright and lively appearance.

 • Square - choose four equidistant colors from each other.
 Typically, we choose one dominant color than try to balance all four.

-Color Moods
+Color Moods and Perception

 • Low value = Low Contrast and Sharper.
 High Value = Harsher